Swirrl/grafter-docs/_getting-started/040-understanding-grafts.md

   [dataset]
   (->> dataset convert-persons-data make-graph))

-(declare-pipeline convert-persons-data-to-graph [Dataset -> (Seq Statement)]
+(declare-pipeline convert-persons-data-to-graph [Dataset -> Quads]
                   {dataset "The data file to convert into a graph."})
 {% endhighlight %}

-Again, we see that a graft is just a normal Clojure function, except it is declared with `declare-pipeline` to have the appropriate return type of `-> (Seq Statement)`.
+Again, we see that a graft is just a normal Clojure function, except it is declared with `declare-pipeline` to have the appropriate return type of `-> Quads`, which is an alias to represent a sequence of Quads ( `[Quad]`).
 Here we receive the same input arguments as the `convert-persons-data` transformation, so we can both clean the input file (reusing our previous transformation) and lazily map each row into an RDF graph.

-So long as this function meets the contract of a `graft` (returning `(Seq Statement)`) we can continue to compose additional functions on the end.
+So long as this function meets the contract of a `graft` (returning `Quads`) we can continue to compose additional functions on the end.
 For example you may wish to filter out certain quads or values you don't want to output.